dleeftink/QuickSet/readme.md

 ###### `lifo: true || false`
 Whether to eject old values from the top-k window in case of ties.
-Performance might be affected when `lifo: true`.
+Performance might be affected when set to `true`.
 Defaults to `false`.

 #### `QuickSet class {...}`
-Besides the configured options and methods, `QuickSet` returns an object with two visible and one hidden backing array.
+Besides the configured options and methods, [`QuickSet`](#new-quickset-config) returns an object with two visible and one hidden backing array.
 The visible arrays, [`rank`](#setrank-uintarray) and [`stat`](#setstat-uintarray) provide the top-k window of most frequent integers (rank) and values (stat) present in a set, while the hidden [`bits`](#setbits-uintarray) array tracks the frequencies of all integers in the set.

 While each array can be read without issue (for instance, to execute some logic when a specific integer reaches a certain top-k position or when its frequency exceeds a certain threshold), modifying them can lead to unwanted behaviour.
 Some additional properties describe the internal state of the set.

 ###### `set.bits: [UintArray]`
-This (non-enumerable) property contains the Typed backing array that stores all integers present in the set as well as their values.
+This non-enumerable property contains the Typed backing array that stores all integers present in the set as well as their values.

 ###### `set.rank: [UintArray]`
-This property displays the Typed top-k window of ranked integers.
+This enumerable property displays the Typed top-k window of ranked integers.
 The window size is determined from [`slot`](#slot-0--16).

 ###### `set.stat: [UintArray]`
-This property displays the values associated with the ranked integers.
+This enumerable property displays the values associated with the ranked integers.
 Same length as [`rank`](#setrank-uintarray).

 ###### `set.last: Uint`
-A constant parameter for accessing the last index in the top-k window ([`slot - 1`](#slot-0--16)).
+A constant parameter for accessing the last item in the top-k window defined by [`slot`](#slot-0--16).

 ###### `set.tmin: Uint`
 A variable parameter displaying the minimum value in the top-k window, lower bounded by [`freq`](#freq-0--232).